Battle of Penang

+The Battle of Penang (Бой у Пенанга; Combat de Penang; Schlacht von Penang) was a surprise naval engagement by the Imperial German Navy's East Asia Squadron during the First World War that took place on 28 October 1914.
+The battle involved the German cruiser SMS Emden in the Penang Strait, which sank two Allied warships as part of its commerce raiding operations throughout the Indian Ocean.
+During the battle, a total of 135 French and Russian sailors were killed and 157 others were wounded, while the Germans sustained no casualties.
+It was the only battle of the war fought in British Malaya.

 Background

 At the time, Penang was part of the Straits Settlements, a British Crown colony.
 Penang is an island off the west coast of Malaya, now the present day Malaysia.
 It is only a short distance from the mainland.
-The main town of Penang, George Town, is on a harbor.
+The main town of Penang, George Town, is on a harbour.
 In the early months of the war, it was heavily used by Allied naval and merchant vessels.